nisaChampagne/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 o(1) base case
 o(n)

-loops one bunny at a time until 0:  o(n) a crazy long list of bunnies will call to bunnyEars to run bunnies-1 every time until list reaches 0
+-function is called recursively n times before base case is reached:  o(n) Linear time -a crazy long list of bunnies will call to bunnyEars to run bunnies-1 every time until list reaches 0

 ## Exercise II

----binary search would be useful here(runtime of o(log n) as steps are reduced as more floors are added) -building has already sorted floors so cool
+---binary search would be useful here(runtime of o(log n) as steps are reduced as more floors are added) --assuming we have all the eggs from walmart.
+-building has already sorted floors so cool
 -Cut this problem into above, below, and middle.

+  ## IDEAS TO START ON
+  def eggs(n):
+  n for floors starting at 1
+  above = len(n) -1
+  below= 0
+  middle = (above + below) //2
+  if n <= 0:
+    return None
+  egg_broken = False

   ## STEPS
   Go to middle as starting point